-We found that users with low expertise were little motivated to use the complete range of the rating scale.
+We found that users with low expertise were less motivated to use the complete range of the rating scale.
 The higher the expertise the more frequently users used the extreme high values.
-In summary, we find that the expertise of a users has influence on the frequency of used values in the fact that users with low expertise tend to rate the mid-point value 3 or no value at all whereas users with high expertise make more use of the extreme values.
+In summary, we find that the expertise of a user has influence on the frequency of the used values.
+Users with low expertise tend to rate the mid-point value 3 or no value at all whereas users with high expertise make more use of the extreme values.